posifo1/SRM-Module-Activities/README.md

 ## Unit 4: Application of Threat Modelling and Management Techniques

-### Module Title
-Application of Threat Modelling and Management Techniques

 ### Learning Outcomes
 - Apply different threat modelling techniques to real-world systems.
 - Evaluate and prioritise threats based on risk and likelihood.